Discover the best of Nordic winter in Iceland and Norway!

 Included

-• Accommodation: Þórsmörk
+• Accommodation: Langidalur mountain hut

 You'll spend the day exploring Þórsmörk and its beautiful surroundings.
 If you're feeling active, hike up Mount Útigönguhöfði for fantastic views over the valley and nearby glaciers.
 If you prefer something easier, walking to Húsadalur is a nice alternative.
 You can also relax around Langidalur and enjoy the peaceful setting.

-Later in the day, you’ll board the highland bus and head to Hella.
+Later in the day, you’ll board the Highland Bus and head to Hella.
 There, you'll spend the night in a cozy countryside hotel, resting up for the South Coast adventure the next day.

 Day Highlights

-• Valahnukur
+• Mt Valahnukur (optional)

-• Exploring Þórsmörk
+• Exploring Thorsmork (optional)

 Included